Heartbreak

 • Recorded Sexual Assault (RSA): "The image or video capture of a sexual assault, typically by a rapist, to further humiliate a victim and/or discourage them from reporting the crime."

-• Sextortion: "The act of threatening to expose a nude or sexually explicit image in order to get a person to do something such as share more nude or sexually explicit images, pay someone money, or perform sexual acts."
+• Sextortion: "The act of threatening to expose a nude or sexually explicit image to get a person to do something such as share more nude or sexually explicit images, pay someone money, or perform sexual acts."

 As explained by Mary Ann Franks, Legislative and Tech Policy Director & Vice-President of the CCRI and a professor of law at the University of Miami School of Law, in their guide for legislators:

 "The disclosure of sexually explicit images without consent and for no legitimate purpose — also known as 'revenge porn' — causes immediate, devastating, and in many cases irreversible harm.
-A vengeful ex-partner, opportunistic hacker, or rapist can upload an explicit image of a victim to a website where thousands of people can view it and hundreds of other websites can share it.
+A vengeful ex-partner, opportunistic hacker, or rapist can upload an explicit image of a victim to a website where thousands of people can view it, and hundreds of other websites can share it.
 In a matter of days, that image can dominate the first several pages of search engine results for the victim’s name, as well as being emailed or otherwise exhibited to the victim’s family, employers, co-workers, and peers.
 Victims are frequently threatened with sexual assault, stalked, harassed, fired from jobs, and forced to change schools.
-Some victims have committed suicide."—
+Some victims have committed suicide."

 Not only is revenge pornography morally wrong, it is a very real form of sexual abuse.

+The next site I visited, Bekah Wells' Women Against Revenge Porn, offered the relief of coming to understand that even though I willingly sent these pictures, I still own them.
 Under the Digital Millennium Copyright Act (DMCA), "A copyright is not something that you can touch.
 It is a right.
 If you take a photo of yourself (selfie), you own the copyright to the photo.
 Even if you physically hand over, text, or email your picture to another person, you still own the copyright.
 The recipient does not own it."

-Not only are these grassroots non-profits taking on this issue, but according to an article published by The Washington Post, the Federal Trade Commission (FTC) reached a settlement in a lawsuit involving revenge porn, and as a result, they are now considering actively "pursuing revenge pornographers for unfair business practices."
+Not only are these grassroots non-profits taking on this issue, but according to a 2015 article published by The Washington Post, the Federal Trade Commission (FTC) settled a lawsuit involving revenge porn.
+As a result, they are now considering actively "pursuing revenge pornographers for unfair business practices."
+The article quotes Franks, who says the FTC's actions are a significant "statement by the federal government that disseminating sexually explicit images of a person without 'affirmative express consent in writing' is illegal."

 Even with all of this information, there will be people who stand by the opinion that anyone who sends out an explicit photo of themselves is implicitly allowing for these photos to eventually become public.